chagel/rails-template/README.md

 ## chagel/rails-template

-This is a Rails 4.2 boilerplate for new project bootstrap.
+This is a Rails 5 boilerplate for new project bootstrap.

 ### Gems featured

 - Default database: Mysql
 - Rspec and Guard
 - Sidekiq
-- Capistrano
+- Mina

 ### How to install